IceMetalPunk/Safe-Sound/README.md

 ###To-Do List

 The server end of the Ally system is fully complete.
-All that's left is to connect the app to the Safe Sound server, and then it will be ready for its initial launch.
+All that's left is to connect the app to the Safe Sound server and add a GPS toggle option (for when you don't want to be tracked), and the app will be ready for its initial realase.

 After the initial launch, the following features are planned: